-We are actively looking to appoint a further three (3) Trustees in the 2020/21 period – click here for further information.
+We are actively looking to appoint a further two or three Trustees in the 2020/21 period – click here for further information.
 Trustees owe a fiduciary duty to the beneficiaries of the charity – this is a duty of loyalty, honesty, integrity, good faith and transparency.

 The role can be extremely rewarding and the opportunity to bring your skills, passion and competencies to help make even more of a difference to our impact exists.
 Individuals from a diverse range of backgrounds, experiences and skill sets will be welcomed.